FAQ's

 Physical contact between unrelated men and women is rare and should be avoided unless initiated by the other person.
 A warm smile and a slight nod are always appropriate.

-With Emphasizing the importance of respect for elders and the centrality of family in Syrian society.
+Emphasizing the importance of respect for elders and the centrality of family in Syrian society.

 Photography: